gabyx/ExecutionGraph/README.md

     cd <pathToRepo>
     mkdir build
     cd build
-    cmake .. -DUSE_SUPERBUILD=ON
+    cmake ..
-    make -j
+    make -j all
     cmake ..
-    make -j
+    make -j <targetName>
 ```
-We use a super build setup: every dependency gets downloaded and the once which need building (currently [rttr](http://www.rttr.org/)) first by configuring with `-DUSE_SUPERBUILD=ON` and building them.
-See the `build/external` folder.
+We use a super build setup: every dependency gets downloaded and the once which need building (currently [rttr](http://www.rttr.org/)) first by configuring with `-DUSE_SUPERBUILD=ON` (automatically set at first run) and building them.
+See the `buildExternal` folder.
-After that, the cmake cache file `CMakeCache.txt` is setup with all necessary variables, that **later** cmake invocations will find all dependencies
+After that, the cmake cache file `CMakeCache.txt` is setup with all necessary variables, that **later** cmake *configure* invocations will find all dependencies
 and configure the project.
 This works also with VS Code and the cmake extension.

 ## General Development Setup